Quantitative stochastic homogenization and large-scale regularity: Quantitative description of first-order correctors

 \end{theorem}

 If $f(x)$ is a stationary random field with a unit range of dependence and $|f|\leq 1$ almost surely, then $\int_{\Phi_{r}} f(x)\,dx$ should have roughly the same scaling as the average of $Cr^d$ many independent random variables---the fluctuations of which are of order $(Cr^{d})^{-\frac12} = Cr^{-\frac d2}$ with Gaussian tails.
 That is, the average of $Cr^{d}$ many bounded and independent random variables has fluctuations bounded by $\O_2\left( Cr^{-\frac d2}\right)$.
 Therefore, the conclusion of Theorem~\ref{t.correctors} can be interpreted as the statement that the spatial averages of the gradient, flux and energy density of the correctors behave in the same way as a stationary random field with finite range of dependence, or a sum of independent random variables.
 In particular, these estimates are optimal, both in the scaling $\simeq r^{-\frac d2}$ of the error as well as in stochastic integrability $\lesssim \O_{2-}$ (strictly speaking, they are only \emph{almost} optimal in stochastic integrability, since it is probably possible to prove the estimates with $\O_2$ replacing $\O_s$ for $s<2$).
-The estimates~\eqref{e.phioscd>2} and~\eqref{e.phioscd=2} on the sublinear growth of the correctors are also optimal, in every dimensions.
+The estimates~\eqref{e.phioscd>2},~\eqref{e.phioscd=2} and~\eqref{e.phid=2} on the sublinear growth of the correctors are also optimal, in every dimensions.
 In particular, the logarithmic divergence in $d=2$ is intrinsic to the problem and not an artifact of our proof (see Theorem~\ref{t.gff} and Exercise~\ref{ex.gff.div.2d}).
+Note that the choice of the heat kernel in~\eqref{e.phioscd=2} and~\eqref{e.phid=2} is not important and can be replaced by any other $H^2$ function: see Remark~\ref{r.Phidoesntmatter}.